 We detected fewer QTL than expected for micronutrients (0.5x, binomial test p < 0.001), and most micronutrient QTL colocalized with QTL of other elements.
 Taken together, these results suggest that there may have been only weak selection on accumulation of micronutrients in the grandparents of this population.
-It is possible that switchgrass obtains sufficient quantities of these micronutrients from any soil and thus little standing variation remains.
+It is possible that switchgrass obtains sufficient quantities of these micronutrients from any soil.
 We also found little variation in content of harmful elements, and fewer QTL than expected for harmful elements (0.47x, binomial test p = 0.013).
 It may be that harmful elements impose such strong selection that beneficial alleles have been fixed, and deleterious alleles purged, at least in the four grandparents of this population that we sampled.
-Alternatively, harmful elements may not be present in sufficient quantities in the commonly encountered soils for the four grandparents, and thus there may have been only weak selection against accumulation of these elements.
+Alternatively, harmful elements may not be present in sufficient quantities in the commonly encountered soils for the four grandparents, and thus there may have been only weak selection against specific or non-specific accumulation of these elements.
 We also found more QTL than expected for non-essential analogues (1.99x, binomial test p = 0.002).
 The non-essential analogue Sr was phenotypically correlated with its chemical analogs Ca at every garden, and they shared colocalized QTL at the two large clusters on Chr02N and Chr07K in our cross.
 Strong correlations between Sr and Ca have been reported in other species (Broadley & White, 2012; Shakoor et al., 2016).
 The colocalization of QTL of Sr with other elements also likely reflects its non-essential nature, in that it is seldom the target of uptake by plants, and instead only accumulates via non-ion-specific mechanisms.

-We found multiple candidate genes which may affect ionome content in our QTL regions, which provide targets for future fine-mapping research in switchgrass.
-Among these, we found a homolog of HKT1, Pavir.7kg416470, in the largest cluster of QTL on Chr07K.
+We found multiple candidate genes which may affect ionome content in our QTL regions and provide targets for future fine-mapping research in switchgrass.
+Among these, we found a homolog of HKT1, Pavir.7kg416470, in the QTL on Chr07K.
 This candidate gene was in the QTL interval for the six elements, Al, Ca, Fe, Mn, Sr, and Zn, but not in either of the two Na accumulation QTL intervals.
 HKT1, which encodes Na transporter, was responsible for the variation in Na accumulation in A. thaliana (Rus et al., 2006; Baxter et al., 2010), rice (Ren et al., 2005; Kobayashi et al., 2017), wheat (Munns et al., 2012), and maize (Zhang et al., 2018).
-However, the Na accumulations in these studies were assayed in the plant leaves while the Na accumulation (and also other elements) in our study was assayed from whole tiller, which included leaves and shoots.
-In addition, there was no substantial difference of Na contents from our gardens (i.e., 11, 12, and 10 ppm for TX, MO and MI, respectively), and some of these elements do compete with Na uptake from soil (Mass et al., 1972; Cramer et al., 1989; Tuna et al., 2007).
-Thus, it’s possible that the abundance of Na relative to these other elements in the soils at our gardens masked a QTL effect for Na but allowed detection of this QTL for other elements.
+However, Na accumulation in these studies were assayed in plant leaves, while Na accumulation in our study was assayed from whole tillers, which included both leaves and shoots.
+It seems likely that different tissues could accumulate elements at different levels, but our data represents a composite picture of several tissues.
+In addition, soil Na was not particularly variable in our gardens (i.e., 11, 12, and 10 ppm for TX, MO and MI, respectively), and some of these elements do compete with Na uptake from soil (Mass et al., 1972; Cramer et al., 1989; Tuna et al., 2007).
+It is also possible that the lack of variability of soil Na relative to these other elements masked a QTL effect for Na but allowed detection of this QTL for other elements.

 Overall, our results suggest that ionomic variation, and ionomic variation across environments, is common in switchgrass.
 This variation, controlled by a combination of genes and the environment, offers critical material for adaptation of switchgrass metabolism and development across different environments.
-Future work expanding research of ionomics into the scope of the genetics of local adaptation in switchgrass will help realize the potential application of ionomics in adaptation to environments.
+Future work should explore if ionomic variation is locally adaptive in switchgrass, which will help realize the potential for ionomics in studying adaptation to varying environments.

 Acknowledgements